-Cheese is also becoming increasingly popular as the Chinese has started to appreciate Western food.
+Cheese is also becoming increasingly popular as the Chinese have started to appreciate Western food.

-Mozzarella cheese from Italy, Brie cheese from France or cheddar cheese from the US can be seen in Carrefour, Walmart or government owned stores, like Ole, which only sell imported food.
+Mozzarella cheese from Italy, Brie cheese from France, or cheddar cheese from the US can be seen in Carrefour, Walmart, or government-owned stores, like Ole, which only sells imported food.

 Even if the best caviar comes from China, and they’re a big exporter of crayfish to Europe, fish and seafood is in high demand.

-Norwegian salmon and Japanese squid are not the only products in demand, in fact China import a lot of fish from countries like Mexico.
+Norwegian salmon and Japanese squid are not the only products in demand, in fact, China imports a lot of fish from countries like Mexico.